 The official Windows OpenSSH server is still in beta and has a few performance issues and other kinks that need to be ironed out before Mutagen can reliably support it.
 Mutagen will connect to this server and mostly work, but the performance is not great at the moment due to the server’s stream handling.
 Issues have also been experienced with stalled data streams.

-There is no reason that Mutagen won’t work with other Windows SSH servers (e.g. Cygwin’s OpenSSH server), so please report your findings if you try them out.
+Mutagen should also work with other Windows SSH servers (for example, Cygwin’s OpenSSH server), though please open an issue if you run into problems.